Virtually free pro-p products: Virtually free pro- products

 \subsection{Virtual free pro-$p$ products}

-A pro-$p$ group $G$ will be called a {\it free pro-$p$ product} if there exist non-trivial closed subgroups $A$ and $B$ such that $G=A\amalg B$.
 The following theorem gives a description of the structure of virtual free pro-$p$ products.

-\begin{thm} Let $G$ be a finitely generated pro-$p$ group containing an open subgroup $H$ which has a non-trivial decomposition as free product, i.e., there exists non trivial closed subgroups $A,B\subsetneq H$ such that $H=A\amalg B$.
+\begin{thm} Let $G$ be a finitely generated pro-$p$ group containing an open subgroup $H$ which has a non-trivial decomposition as free product, i.e., there exists non-trivial closed subgroups $A,B\subsetneq H$ such that $H=A\amalg B$.
 Then $G$ is isomorphic to the pro-$p$ fundamental group of a finite graph of pro-$p$ groups with finite edge stabilizers. \end{thm}

 \begin{proof} By replacing $H$ by the core of $H$ in $G$ and applying the Kurosh subgroup theorem for open subgroups (cf. \cite[Thm.~9.1.9]{ribzal:prof}), we may assume that $H$ is normal in $G$.
-Refining the free decomposition if necessary and collecting free factors isomorphic to $\Z_p$ we obtain a free decomposition of
+Refining the free decomposition if necessary and collecting free factors isomorphic to $\Z_p$ we obtain a free decomposition